-Policies and processes for mitigating Liquidity Risk: The bank has an ALM guideline rich in contents, liquidity management policy, transfer pricing policy, profit rate policy, Management Action Trigger (MAT), wholesale borrowing and funding guidelines, Contingency Funding Plan (CFP) etc which are reviewed at least annually.
+Policies and processes for mitigating Liquidity Risk: The bank has an ALM guideline rich in contents, liquidity management policy, transfer pricing policy, profit rate policy, Management Action Trigger (MAT), wholesale borrowing and funding guidelines, Contingency Funding Plan (CFP), policy regarding getting clearance about availability of fund from treasury before sanctioning new facilities etc which are reviewed at least annually.
 We try to keep CRR surplus as low as possible but not below a minimum amount as approved by the Board.
 This is done for mitigating the risk of being unable to maintain CRR at any time.
 Our board has approves limits of key liquidity indicators.